The Guidance Tag

 @guidance:content is extracted when present, - fallback guidance may be used when no file-level guidance exists,

-- processing instructions are prepared,
+- standard instructions are added,

 After that, users review the result, adjust the guidance if needed, and rerun processing until the output matches their goals.